jblance/mpp-solar/daemon/README.md

 ### Config Items ###
-[SETUP]                 # Required section pause=5                 # Number of seconds to pause at the end of each loop mqtt_broker=mqtthost    # Hostname / IP address of the MQTT broker
+[SETUP]                 # Required section pause=5                 # Number of seconds to pause at the end of each loop (0 is no pause) mqtt_broker=mqtthost    # Hostname / IP address of the MQTT broker

 # The following sections define each command execution
-[Inverter_1]      # The section heading for information only - must be unique model=standard    # Model of inverter, currently only standard and LV5048 defined port=/dev/ttyUSB0 # Port that mpp-solar connects to the inverter baud=2400         # Speed of the connection command=QPGS0     # Command to send to the inverter tag = QPGS0 format=influx2    # Format of MQTT message to post - valid (so far) influx2
+[Inverter1_L1]      # The section heading for information only - must be unique model=LV5048        # Model of inverter, currently only standard and LV5048 defined port=/dev/ttyUSB0   # Port that mpp-solar connects to the inverter baud=2400           # Speed of the connection command=QPGS0       # Command to send to the inverter tag = Inverter1 format=influx2      # Format of MQTT message to post - valid (so far) influx2
                     # for MQTT to Grafana via telegraf (as documented)

-                  # To combine 2 commands for Influx math define multiple sections with the same tag
+[Inverter1_L2]      # To combine 2 commands for Influx math define multiple sections with the same tag model=LV5048 port=/dev/ttyUSB0 command=QP2GS0

-[Inverter_2]
-model=standard
-port=/dev/ttyUSB0
-command=QPGS1
-tag=QPGS1
+tag=Inverter1
 format=influx2

 ## Add mpp-solar service ##